- WHY CARE ABOUT MYANMAR?

 “We didn’t expect to be here 20 years,” Dr. Cynthia says.
 But unstable conditions prevented returning to their homeland, so the group continued to work at the humble clinic using limited resources, medicine, education and outreach to relieve human suffering and heal broken communities.

 Mae Tao Clinic serves a target population of approximately 150,000 and shoulders an annual caseload of about 90,000 patients.
 The staff somehow squeezes as many as 200 patients into the clinic’s 150 beds; runs a jungle field clinic; and feeds 2,000 school children, patients, staff and their families every day.
-About half of the clinic’s patients are from the local Burmese migrant community, with the rest traveling from inside Burma to seek health care.
+About half of the clinic’s patients are from the local migrant community, with the rest traveling from inside Myanmar to seek health care.

 The staff treats everything from minor maladies to malaria, tuberculosis (TB), HIV/AIDS, malnutrition, pneumonia, acute diarrheal diseases, diabetes, epilepsy, thyroid disease, cancer and mental illness.
 The clinic’s medics are trained in surgery, reproductive health (including labor and delivery), eye health, dental health, prosthetics, pediatrics, lab services, and social work.

-MTC has set up safe houses for abused women and abandoned children; counseling and home-based treatment for HIV/AIDS patients; a mobile medic program to train and equip health workers in areas of Burma that have no medical care; an education and advocacy program — including 72 migrant school — to protect thousands of children (many without parents) from malnutrition, child trafficking and labor exploitation.
+MTC has set up safe houses for abused women and abandoned children; counseling and home-based treatment for HIV/AIDS patients; a mobile medic program to train and equip health workers in areas of Myanmar that have no medical care; an education and advocacy program — including 72 migrant school — to protect thousands of children (many without parents) from malnutrition, child trafficking and labor exploitation.
 The clinic also provides emergency food, shelter and medical care in the wake of environmental and political crises.

-In recognition of the clinic’s role in alleviating human suffering, Dr. Cynthia and the Mae Tao Clinic have been honored with many international humanitarian awards, including the John Humphries Freedom Award (Canada), Jonathan Mann Health and Human Rights Award (USA), Ramon Magsaysay Award for Community Leadership (Philippines), World’s Children’s Prize for the Rights of the Child Honorary Award (Sweden), Asia Democracy and Human Rights Award (Taiwan), Catalonia International Prize (Spain), and Tan Khun Phandin Award (Thailand).
+In recognition of the clinic’s role in alleviating human suffering, Dr. Cynthia and the Mae Tao Clinic have been honored with many international humanitarian awards, including the Sydney Peace Prize (Australia), the John Humphries Freedom Award (Canada), Jonathan Mann Health and Human Rights Award (USA), Ramon Magsaysay Award for Community Leadership (Philippines), World’s Children’s Prize for the Rights of the Child Honorary Award (Sweden), Asia Democracy and Human Rights Award (Taiwan), Catalonia International Prize (Spain), and Tan Khun Phandin Award (Thailand).
 Dr. Cynthia has also been nominated for the Nobel Peace Prize.